Tip #533: Requiem for a Willow

 It was absolutely beautiful, arching over my house as if in an embrace.
 As the willow bent over us, I felt grounded, solid, and safe.

 Yes, it was a pain in the neck to have to pick up fallen branches almost every day.
 Yes, every fall its leaves piled on top of the screens on the house gutters.
-And yes, it attacked my underground water and sewer pipes, clogging them up with roots that had to be removed for a fee on a regular basis.
+And yes, it attacked my underground water and sewer pipes.
+It clogged them up with roots I had to pay regularly to remove.

 But that weeping willow was my landmark.
 I could always tell people I lived in the house next to the huge willow tree.
 There was no other willow on the block or on the street.

-The willow also housed a variety of tenants over the years, including the raccoons, squirrels, blackbirds and even a hawk one year.
+The willow also housed a variety of tenants over the years.
+These included the raccoons, squirrels, blackbirds and even a hawk one year.
 Right here in the city.

 My beautiful aged friend is now gone.
 It succumbed to myriad maladies brought on by the drought last year and the harsh winter this year.

 The arborist and his helper needed a crane to reach the top of the tree.
-They had to have the city reserve space on the street and my utility company turn off all of my power for the day to keep the arborist safe, up in his cherry picker.
+They had to have the city reserve space on the street.
+In addition, they had to have my utility company turn off all of my power for the day to keep the arborist safe, up in his cherry picker.

 Cutting down the tree took all day and into the night.
-The minutes and hours were punctuated by the sound of heavy limbs and enormous pieces of trunk crashing to the ground.
-The smaller pieces were sent through the wood chipper, while the large chunks were carted into a waiting pick up truck.
+The sound of heavy limbs and enormous pieces of trunk crashing to the ground punctuated the minutes and hours.
+They sent the smaller piece through the wood chipper.
+They carted off the large chunks into a waiting pick up truck.

-The constant buzz of the chain saw covered the continuous chirping of a chipmunk, who was most probably reporting the action to the animals and birds in the backyard.
+The constant buzz of the chain saw covered the continuous chirping of a chipmunk.
+He was most probably reporting the action to the animals and birds in the backyard.

 I spent three hours picking up larger limbs, plucking out shredded pieces of bark from the flowerbeds, and raking up small twigs and wood chips.
 I filled five huge plastic bags with sawdust.
 And I’m not done by any means.

 There is collateral damage.
 Two shrubs in front of the tree had to go, to allow the crane to get close enough to the willow.
 A hydrangea that was finally coming into its own was crushed by falling limbs.
-So were the pink gooseneck geraniums and phlox, planted amid the luxurious purple flowering vinca vines that took years to grow.
+So were the pink gooseneck geraniums and phlox that I had planted amid the luxurious purple flowering vinca vines that took years to grow.
 All crushed and covered with sawdust.

 So, there are many losses.
-I have lost my privacy and my serenity, because the trunk of the willow used to completely screen us from our next-door neighbor and from the sight of the four way stoplights at the intersection of the busy streets at the end of the block.
+I have lost my privacy and my serenity.This is because the trunk of the willow used to completely screen us from our next-door neighbor.
+It also screened us from the sight of the four way stoplights at the intersection of the busy streets at the end of the block.
 The shrubs, flowers and vines are gone.

 But most of all, I mourn my beautiful proud generous willow.

 I am left to bend alone in the wind.
-I can plant more shrubs, more flowers, and more ground cover.
+It is possible for me to plant more shrubs, more flowers, and more ground cover.
 I can even plant another tree someday.
 Something smaller and flowering, to brighten that sad spot.
 A fruit tree, perhaps.

 It may not protect and embrace us as the weeping willow has done these many years, but it can nurture and sustain us.
 Perhaps that would be the best legacy.